vstinner/unicode_book/good_practices.rst

 Differences between byte and character strings
 ----------------------------------------------

+..
+TODO:: Nelle : what is a character strings ?
+In any case strings is plural and byte singular.
+ISn't that a bit strange ?

 The most important difference between byte and character strings is that a byte string has an encoding.
 The encoding is usually not stored in the string, the developer have to take care of the encoding of all strings.
 Concatenate two byte strings of different encodings leads to :ref:`mojibake <mojibake>`, whereas Unicode strings don't have this issue.

+..
+TODO:: Nelle : the developer **has**

 A :ref:`UTF-8 <utf8>` string is a particular case, because UTF-8 is able to encode all Unicode characters [1]_ .
 But a UTF-8 string is not a Unicode string because the string unit is byte and not character: you can get an individual byte of a multibyte character.

+..
+TODO:: Nelle : un exemple de ce dernier cas serais, je pense, le bienvenue ici

 Another difference between UTF-8 strings and Unicode strings is the complexity of getting the nth character: :math:`O(n)` for the byte string and :math:`O(1)`